 - Poor hygiene

-- Self-deprecation – making jokes or negative comments about himself regularly
+- Self deprecation, such as making jokes or negative comments about himself regularly

-- Help men feel loved for who they are – not what they can do
+- Help them feel loved for who they are – not what they can do

 - Encourage them to share their feelings.
 Make sure you listen to them, empathize with them, and take their feelings seriously

 - Encourage them and support them in their interests outside of work